 Dr. Maryam Davodi Far

 Maryam completed her doctoral work at the University of La Verne with an emphasis in health care administration.
-She has a Master's degree in healthcare administration and a Bachelors degree in Anthropology from the University of California in San Diego.
+She has a Master's degree in Healthcare Administration, a Master's Degree in Human Behavior, a Master's Degree in Counseling Psychology and a Bachelors degree in Anthropology from the University of California in San Diego.
 She holds a certificate in Non-Profit Management from Chapman University.
 She is trained as a volunteer mediator through the San Diego Mediation Center and holds a Residential Care Facility for the Elderly California License.
 She has served as a chief executive officer for a community clinic in San Diego.
+She is a certified Life Coach.
+She has studies Traditional Chinese Medicine in Shanghai, China for 2 years.
 Her professional experiences include providing leadership in managing diverse programs and services, collaborating with other nonprofit and for profit agencies, community organizations, businesses and private citizens.

 Maryam's values and characteristics, include a strong intellect, integrity, creativity and personal energy to effectively engage staff and motivate those with whom she comes in contact.
 She possesses the ability to identify issues and opportunities and can develop alternative methods in order to achieve consensus.
 She has a passion for vulnerable populations and is constantly strategizing about better ways to meet the needs of targeted groups.

 Maryam believes in re-intervening herself so that she can grow and mature as a person and a professional.
 She has taken the time and energy to gain new skills in the field of psychology.
-Maryam recently graduated with a second Master's degree in Counseling Psychology with a specialization in Marriage Family Therapy.
-She is currently an intern with the Board of Behavioral Sciences of California.(See http://www.bbs.ca.gov/).
+Maryam is a licensed Marriage Family Therapist.
+Her core values include: authenticity, transparency, compassion, love, respect, service to the community, and environmentalism.

 Mira is an experienced healthcare professional in the field of public health, health education and health care administration.
 She worked for more than 25 years in an academic setting conducting research and teaching public health to medical students and graduates at the Belgrade Medical School where she held a position of Professor Emeritus.
 She has an MD, an MS in healthcare administration, and a PhD in public health, all from the University of Belgrade, Yugoslavia.
 She also worked in the healthcare field in the U.S. for five years, including Children's Hospital and Health Center in San Diego.
 At the present, Mira holds a position of a part time faculty at InterAmerican College where she teaches a number of courses to Health Science and prospective nursing students.